nu7hatch/no-logic-in-your-views-startechconf-2011/one/04_how_templating.md

 ## Just pick up your favorite!

 !SLIDE
-# But remember one thing...
+# But remember...

-!SLIDE
+!SLIDE small main
 .notes And now my friends, you may say, WTF?
 Some guy with crappy hairstyle is showing up here, saying that everything we've done so far is wrong and we should rewrite our Rails or Django apps with some MVCHPT pattern?
 # NO LOGIC IN YOUR VIEWS!

-!SLIDE
+!SLIDE with-title bullets incremental
 .notes Of course not.
 I obviously hope that some new, nicely implemented MVP or MVC framework will become Rails-killer.
 But so far we have to deal with this.
 And we can do it by applying sort of good practices.
 # Logicless views in Rails?

-* Treat controllers as views (like Django does)
+* Treat controllers as views
 * Use helpers to slim down templates
 * Pseudo-presenter layer
 * Avoid abstraction

-!SLIDE
+!SLIDE small
 # Treat controllers as views

-!SLIDE small
+!SLIDE small with-title
 # Before

     @@@ruby